punkish/punkish/entries/S/SH/SHA/Sharing-v-Privacy/Summary-Findings/index.md

 Researcher, clinicians, tool makers, and most importantly, the participants,  should have a seat at the governance table

 ]
 ---

+## The False Promise of Anonymization

+> Anonymization is increasingly easily defeated by the very techniques that are being developed for many legitimate applications of big data.
+In general, as the size and diversity of available data grows, the likelihood of being able to re‐identify individuals (that is, re‐associate their records with their names) grows substantially.
+While anonymization may remain somewhat useful as an added safeguard in some situations, approaches that deem it, by itself, a sufficient safeguard need updating.

+—PCAST.
+2014.
+Big Data and Privacy: A Technological Perspective.

+---

+## The False Promise of Consent

+> Only in a fantasy world do users actually read the consent notices and understand their implications.
+The conceptual problem with notice and consent is that it fundamentally places the burden of privacy protection on the individual.
+Notice and consent creates a non‐level playing field in the implicit privacy negotiation between provider and user.
+The provider offers a complex, take‐it‐or‐leave‐it set of terms, while the user, in practice, can allocate only a few seconds to evaluating the offer.
+This is a kind of market failure.

+—PCAST.
+2014.
+Big Data and Privacy: A Technological Perspective.
+---

 # What Next?